1. How

 wise, you may well save yourself a lot of time, hassle, and if

-some excellent marketing tips on the webpage of Word
+On-line, there are some excellent marketing tips on the webpage

 a poetry publisher.
 (I vehemently disagree about the advice on

-than never."
 Finally, why be shy?
-My mantra is, book promotion
+My mantra is, book promotion is not self-promotion,

-beginning your promotional effforts three years in advance and
+beginning your promotional efforts three years in advance and

 building a permission list, I think he is spot-on.
 (I've taken